rrabbiitt/CosmicDriftVR/README.md

 ### **Conclusion**
 ---
 By combining **InputActionReference** for more accurate input tracking and optimizing the force application with Unity's physics engine, the issue of **input sensitivity** and **inconsistent movement** was resolved.
 The final implementation now provides a **smooth and responsive swimming experience** in VR, with **natural resistance** modeled by drag force.
 This solution creates a more immersive and comfortable swimming mechanic for users.

+---
+---
+### 2️⃣ **Controller Collision Issue in Photon Server Integration**

+During the development of the game, the game was initially created and the server was connected later.
+The server and development teams worked separately, which led to issues when multiple players joined the game.
+Specifically, **controller collisions** occurred, where players’ controllers interacted with each other, even when not being actively controlled by the player.
+This resulted in **unintended controller interactions**.

+#### **Root Cause Analysis**
+---

+- **Controller Collision Cause**:
+  The primary cause of the issue was that **controller data (input, position, etc.)** was not correctly assigned to each player.
+This caused the controller to appear as though it was being manipulated by a different player.
+  The issue mainly arose because, in a networked environment (such as with **Photon**), incorrect **network ownership** of objects (like controllers) could lead to one player's input affecting another player's controller.

+- **Object Ownership Management**:
+  Proper management of object ownership is crucial in multiplayer games to ensure that each player only controls their own assigned objects.
+In **Photon**, the **PhotonView** component is used to assign the ownership of an object to a specific player.
+If ownership is incorrectly assigned, another player's input may be transmitted to the wrong controller.

+---
+### **Solution Approach**
+---

+To resolve the controller collision issue, several steps were taken:

+1. **Correct PhotonView Ownership Assignment**:
+   Each player should only have control over their own controller.
+We used **PhotonView** to ensure the ownership of the controllers was correctly assigned to the player interacting with them.
+   In the provided code, the `photonView.RPC()` method was used to synchronize actions across the network.
+This ensures that when a player shoots, the action is replicated across all clients.
+     ```csharp
+     protected virtual void StartShooting(XRBaseInteractor interactor) {
+       photonView.RPC("ShootRPC", RpcTarget.All);
+     }

+     [PunRPC]
+     private void ShootRPC() {
+       Shoot();
+     }
+    ```
+   This allows the **shooting action** to be synchronized across all clients.
+By using **RPCs (Remote Procedure Calls)**, the shooting event is triggered on all connected clients simultaneously, ensuring that every player sees the same behavior in real-time.

+2. **Object Synchronization Using Photon**:
+   Photon’s **RPC** system helps synchronize actions between clients, ensuring that **controller actions** (like shooting or grabbing the weapon) are shared across all players in the game.
+The `ShootRPC` method is an example of how actions performed by one player are transmitted to other players.
+  Additionally, **PhotonTransformView** or similar components should be used to synchronize positions or states of objects (like controllers) across the network, so that players can see consistent movement and interaction.

+3. **Preventing Conflicting Controller Interactions**:
+   To prevent multiple players from controlling the same object, additional validation logic was added.
+For example, when one player is interacting with a controller, the ownership check ensures that no other player can interact with that controller at the same time.
+  If the **PhotonView** ownership is correctly assigned, only the player who owns the controller will be able to interact with it.
+This ensures no conflict arises between players trying to manipulate the same object at once.

+---
+### **Conclusion**
+---
+By correctly managing **PhotonView ownership**, using **RPCs** to synchronize actions, and ensuring that controllers are assigned to the correct player, the issue of **controller collisions** was resolved.
+Now, **controller interactions** are only reflected on the player who owns the controller, and all players can see consistent behavior across the network.

 ## 📄 Documents